MRX8024/motors-sync/wiki/EN.md

 #kalman_coeffs: 1.1, 1., 1e-1, 1e-2, .5, 1.
 #    Simple coefficients describing the kalman filter.
 #microsteps: 16
 #    Maximum microstepping displacement of the stepper motor rotor.
-It's
-#    not necessary to increase the value above 16 with 20t pulley, these
-#    fluctuations are elusive.
 #sync_method: default
 #    Methods for synchronizing two axes on interconnected kinematics:
-#    'alternately' - the axes move alternately, step by step. (default)
+#    'alternately' - the axes calibrated alternately, step by step. (default)
-#    'synchronous' - the axes move depending on their magnitude, trying
+#    'synchronous' - the axes calibrated depending on their magnitude,
-#    to minimizing the delta between axis magnitudes.
+#    trying to keep it at the same level.
-#    Methods for synchronizing axis/axes on NOT interconnected kinematics:
+#    Methods for synchronizing axis/axes on NOT-interconnected kinematics:
 #    'sequential' - axes are calibrated sequentially. (default)
 #model: linear
-#    Model of the dependence of the displacement of microsteps on the
+#    Model of the dependence of the microstep displacement of a stepper
-#    shaft of a stepper motor depends on the magnitude of the measured
+#    motor on the magnitude of the measured oscillations.
+Supported
-#    oscillations.
-Are indicated general or for axis.
-Supported models:
-#    linear, quadratic, power, root, hyperbolic, exponential.
+#    models: linear, quadratic, power, root, hyperbolic, exponential.
 #model_coeffs: 20000, 0
 #    Coefficients above the described model, for calculating microsteps.
-#    Are indicated general or for axis.
 #max_step_size: 3
 #    The maximum number of microsteps that the motor can take move at time,
 #    to achieve the planned magnitude.
 #axes_steps_diff: 4
-#    Microstep difference between two axes in synchronous method, or on
-#    aligning axes in alternately method, to trigger an additional check of
+#    The difference in the positions of the motors in microsteps between
-#    the current magnitude on the weaker axis.
+#    the two axes, to update the magnitude of the secondary axis.
+It is
+#    used in the synchronous method, or in the process of axis alignment
-#    The typical and minimum value - max_step_size + 1.
+#    in the alternately method.
+The typical value is max_step_size + 1.
 #retry_tolerance: 0
 #    The forced threshold to which a pair of stepper motors on one belt
 #    will have to lower the magnitude of the oscillations.
 It's recommended